brunocfalcao/larapush/README.md

 You can specify actions to run before and after the code is deployed on your web server.
 For each, you can:
 - Run an Artisan command.
 E.g.: ['cache:clear', ScriptType::ARTISAN]
+- Execute an invokable method.
+E.g.: [MyClass::class, ScriptType::CLASSMETHOD]
+- Execute a specific object method: E.g.: ['MyClass@myMethod', ScriptType::CLASSMETHOD]
+- Execute a system shell commands: E.g.:"['composer dumpautoload', ScriptType::SHELLCMD]

+You can add as much as you want.